 This web text looks at integrating road safety into a range of policy areas.
 It will examine three policy areas in more detail, these are: employment, environment and health.
 These have been chosen as they are the strongest areas for explaining the most obvious synergies between road safety and other related areas.
-A longer list of other issues are then discussed which represent a second tier of policy areas where there are clear links with road safety.
+Other issues, which represent a second tier of policy areas where there are clear links with road safety, are then discussed.
 These include trade and procurement, liveable cities, transport accessibility and equity, development co-operation, policing and tourism.

-Each section discusses the possible advantages and disadvantages of factoring in road safety into these policity areas and propose recommendations on how to maximize the benefits and overcome potential problems.
+Each section discusses the possible advantages and disadvantages of factoring in road safety into these policy areas and propose recommendations on how to maximize the benefits and overcome potential problems.